Lanrayy/intro-to-web-technologies-comp1021/README.md

-# comp1021
+# Repository COMP 1021 Coursework

-The repository for comp1021, Introduction to Web Technologies courseworks.
+Introduction to Web Technologies courseworks.

+This reposity contains two folders for both courseworks for the module.